Skip to content

 3. Get the parents of the container with respect to the IfcRelAggregates hierarchy (if the container is e.g., a storey, the parent is usually the building, then the site, then the project).
 We could possibly attach the selected Storey to the projet, but it's safer to have the hierarchy if relative positioning of elements is the default in the model

-4. Get all 'children elements' of the container, and their own 'children', etc. where the 'children' are the elements that are in a graph where 'parents' are the relating elements and the 'children' are the related element in a relationship and 'descent' from the container.
-For those, we will not get the propertySets, as they are not descendent of the container in the graph.
-This will be addressed later on.
+4. Get all 'children elements' of the container, and their own 'children', etc. where the 'children' are the elements that are in a graph where 'parents' are the relating elements and the 'children' are the related elements in a relationship and 'descent' from the container.

-6. Now that we have all elements (except propertySets), we need to look at the elements that are referenced in one of the elements that we have but are NOT already part of the elements that we have.
-We need to include these elements.
+5. Now that we have 'all' elements, we need to look at the elements that are referenced in one the element that we have but are NOT in the elements that we have.
+These referenced elements can be objects, representations or propertysets (referenced by an object type).
+We need to get all these elements and add them to the list of elements.
+This is a recursive process as a referenced element can also reference other elements that are not in the list of elements

 8. Now that we have all that is needed for a model, we build an ifcJSON